ceshine/ceshine-hugo/content/post/2026/20260411-ppo-grpo-gspo/index.md

 $$\mathcal{J}\_\text{GRPO}(\theta) = \ldots \left( \min(\ldots) - \beta\\, \mathbb{D}\_\text{KL}[\pi\_\theta \| \pi\_\text{ref}] \right)$$

-**GSPO drops this term entirely.** Its objective (shown above) contains no `β·KL` component — policy constraint comes solely from sequence-level clipping.
-It's unclear whether the GSPO paper is using a PPO-style KL divergence penalty on rewards or simply don't use KL divergence penalty at all.
+**GSPO drops this term entirely in their proposed objective function.** Its objective (shown above) contains no `β·KL` component — policy constraint comes solely from sequence-level clipping.
+It's unclear whether the GSPO paper is using a PPO-style KL divergence penalty on rewards or simply doesn't use a KL divergence penalty at all.

 #### GSPO-token: Finer-Grained Credit Assignment